Kiran-Doddapaneni/kirandoddapaneni/Docs/Scenarios.md

 1. Daniel logs into the platform to explore security monitoring concepts.
 2. He views a simulated attack scenario involving multiple failed login attempts.
 3. The SIEM Agent displays relationships between IP addresses, users, and systems using visual graphs.
-4. OpenCTI provides additional intelligence about the attack type.
+4. Langflow provides AI-generated explanations of the attack
 5. Daniel asks the AI bot questions such as:
    - “Why is this alert critical?”
 6. The chatbot explains the reasoning behind the alert classification.